irmen/Pyro4/docs/source/tutorials.rst

                 },
                 ns = False)

+For now, ignore de details of what exactly the :py:meth:`serveSimple` method call does.
-You'll also need to add a little ``main`` function so it will be started correctly, which should make the code now look like this (:file:`warehouse.py`)::
+Next up is addding a little ``main`` function so it will be started correctly, which should make the code now look like this (:file:`warehouse.py`)::

     from __future__ import print_function